 While racing toward my departure time, it occurs to me that I was doomed to lose to this wretched clock on the wall.
 I go ahead and curse the inventor of those time keeping gadgets.

-I will not be defeated… I will catch a cab to Penn Station.
-Yes!
-I bought myself some more time.
+I will not be defeated… catching a cab to Penn Station will buy me more time.

 The tent was ready and all my gear was nearly in my pack.